SathyaBhat/sathyabh.at/content/wrap-up-of-wrap-ups-2023/index.md

 images = ["/2023/12/30/wrap-up-of-wrap-ups-2023/thumb-wrapup.png"]
 +++

-Since each service now offers its look back at 2023 / year in review / wrapped, I figured it'd be nice to collect them all in one place, similar to how I did it [last year](https://sathyabh.at/2022/12/31/wrap-up-of-wrap-ups-2022/)(https://sathyabh.at/2022/12/31/wrap-up-of-wrap-ups-2022/).
+Since each service now offers its look back at 2023 / year in review / wrapped, I figured it'd be nice to collect them all in one place, similar to how I did it [last year](https://sathyabh.at/2022/12/31/wrap-up-of-wrap-ups-2022/).

-### Spotify
+### Music

 ![Spotify 2023 wrapped](https://i.sathyabh.at/sb/wrapped/2023/spotify.jpg)

 No changes here, Modern Rock is still my most listened-to genre.
-With over 642 artists listened to, playing a song more than a couple of times brings it to my top list.
-I've recorded Spotify's wrapped and published it to my [YouTube channel](https://www.youtube.com/watch?v=pov0wf9R0R0)
+With 642 artists listened to, playing a song more than a couple of times brings it to my top list.
+I've recorded Spotify's wrapped and published it to my [YouTube channel](https://www.youtube.com/watch?v=pov0wf9R0R0).
+Want to listen to my Top Songs 2023 playlist?
+Find it on [Spotify](https://open.spotify.com/playlist/37i9dQZF1Fa1IIVtEpGUcU?si=35c09ec9f44b4ecb).

 {{< youtube pov0wf9R0R0 >}}

+Last.fm doesn't provide a list till Jan 1, 2024 - so once that is out, will link here.

-### Steam
+### Gaming

 ![Steam replay](https://i.sathyabh.at/sb/wrapped/2023/steam.png)